 Boil water and make tea in your garden or hut with this kama (teapot).
 Treating your guests well and making matcha in their presence brings tranquility.
 Because of its long-lasting use, many generations can use this teapot.

-You can place your ladle in these 100% natural bamboo futaoki (ladle stand).
-Environment-friendly and durable, there may be some natural stains.
-Suikaen prefers to make futaoki by hands of craftsmen instead of using modern equipment to preserve the 500 year tea tool-making tradition.
+You can place your ladle on these 100% natural bamboo futaoki (ladle stands).
+Environment-friendly and durable, but there may be some natural stains.
+Suikaen prefers to make futaoki by hand with the hands of craftsmen instead of using modern equipment to preserve the 500-year tea tool-making tradition.

-Steel natsume with inner plastic lid.
-This tea caddy has an old traditional flowers design.
+Steel natsume with an inner plastic lid.
+This tea caddy has an old, traditional flower design.
 It is small yet beautifully made for storing tea leaves and making tea ceremonies look good.

-There is no need to buy separate items as the matcha scooper and holder are available in one set.
-It will make your tea set more beautiful, and you will not have a hard time finding a scoop and a saucer to place it.
+There is no need to buy separate items, as the matcha scooper and holder are available in one set.
+It will make your tea set more beautiful, and you will not have a hard time finding a scoop and a saucer to place it on.
 Why use a bamboo matcha scoop (chashaku) instead of just a teaspoon?
 It is because it can accurately measure the amount of tea you need in a cup or a tea bowl.

-If you already have a chashaku holder, this one is what you need to measure your matcha.
+If you already have a chashaku holder, this is what you need to measure your matcha.
 It measures 7.25 inches long and does not wear out quickly.
 It works well and is not too flimsy.
-On its good quality, it is cheap compared to other matcha scoops.
+Despite its good quality, it is cheap compared to other matcha scoops.

 Tea coasters are there to protect the mat and make the matcha setup visually pleasing.
-Here are the best finds in Amazon:
+Here are the best finds on Amazon:

-These are thick fabrics and, at the same time, are easy to cut with scissors.
+These are thick fabrics that, at the same time, are easy to cut with scissors.
 Moreover, the colors and the flower designs can match any traditional Japanese room.

-This set of fabrics has the same size as Tudomro but with more than 5 square fabrics.
+This set of fabrics has the same size as Tudomro but has more than 5 square fabrics.